Tag

 Trump Administration Freezes $2.2 Billion in Grants to Harvard Over Campus Activism

-Trump has normalized the extraordinary step of withholding federal money to pressure academic institutions to comply with the president’s political agenda and influence campus policy.
+Trump has normalized the extraordinary step of withholding federal money to pressure academic institutions to comply with the president’s agenda and influence campus policy.

 Read More